slamice/wri/hipsters/chapter03.md

 Selina called me up for a coffee headache that night.
+"Hello fellow human!"
+She cheerfully gleed at me through the phone.

 Selina didn't think "you guys" made any feministic sense, so she opted for "Hello kindly people" and "Greetings fellow homosapiens."

-"Hello fellow human!"
-She cheerfully gleed at me.

 My pace was relentlessly slow because I knew I'd be late.
 The buildings around me didn't exist as I stared at the ground or nothing.